typebytes/angular-checklist/content/typescript/avoid-using-any.md

 ## 3rd party libraries

-When working with 3rd party libraries that are writtin in vanilla JavaScript, we most likely don't have type information available.
+When working with 3rd party libraries that are written in vanilla JavaScript, we most likely don't have type information available.
 Luckily there is an initiative to create type definitions for those libraries.
 If it exists, you can find it by installing the type package via `yarn add --dev @types/${library-name}`.

 If this does not exist yet, you can create one yourself.
 Contributions are always welcome and appreciated.